 How to Register Your Drone

-If you’ll only be flying as a hobbyist, you should register under “Section 336” on the FAA’s website here.
+If you’ll only be flying as a hobbyist, you should register under the “Exception for Recreational Flyers” on the FAA’s website here.
 The registration fee is $5 and the registration needs to be renewed every 3 years.
 All of your drones (weighing 0.55 lbs or more) should be marked with your FAA registration number.

 After you complete the registration process, you should receive a copy of your registration information via email.
 If you ever lose that information, you can find it by logging into your FAA account on this page at the top, right.

 You must keep a copy of your registration information (either a hard copy or electronic copy) on your person when flying and make it available to FAA inspectors or law enforcement officials upon request.

 Note: If you accidentally register under “Part 107”, you’ll only be able to use your registration number for the drone you entered during the registration process.
 You can also fly as a hobbyist with that type of registration.